Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Discussion

 \section{Discussion}

-Our results indicate that both binary and multi-class classifiers are capable of identifying performance categories with statistically meaningful performance, and regression analysis further reveals that neural responses contain fine-grained evaluative signals beyond categorical labels.
-Our cross-participant evaluations highlight potential promise for generalization in the Robot Passive condition, suggesting that task structure and participant engagement may play critical roles in model transferability.
+Our results indicate that both binary and multi-class classifiers are capable of identifying performance categories with meaningful accuracy, and regression analysis further reveals that neural responses contain fine-grained evaluative signals beyond categorical labels.
+Our cross-subject evaluations highlight promising potential for generalization in the Robot Passive condition, suggesting that task structure and participant engagement may play critical roles in model transferability.

 We identified three key limitations in this work.
 First, our dataset was partially imbalanced: some condition episodes were shorter, leading to fewer samples and underrepresented classes.
 While we addressed this via downsampling, the reduced data volume likely limited generalization and performance in these conditions.
 Second, self-reported NASA-TLX and post-task questionnaires revealed lower engagement and cognitive effort in certain passive conditions, which may have affected neural signal quality.
 Finally, while functional near-infrared spectroscopy (fNIRS) offers a non-invasive and accessible modality for Brain-Computer Interfaces (BCIs), it remains subject to signal noise, motion artifacts, and inter-subject variability.
 These technical challenges highlight the need for continued development of robust preprocessing techniques for neural classification tasks.